FangfeiLi05/FitSeq2/README.md

 conda deactivate
 ```

 Both of the two modules `GrowthSimulation` and `FitSeq2` can be run in Python (as a module) or in Terminal (as a Python script).
-To make the running of the two modules more easy, we add the source code directory [src](./src) to: (a)the PYTHONPATH, (b) the system path.
+To make the running of the two modules more easy, we add the source code directory [src](./src): (a) to PYTHONPATH, (b) to the system path.

 ```console
 # Open the file ".zprofile" (probably others) in home directory